 “The government does this kind of thing without even recognizing that it’s an internationally protected area,” he added.

-Nouabalé-Ndoki National Park sits in the northern tip of the country, where its abundant forest elephants (Loxodonta cyclotis), western lowland gorillas (Gorilla gorilla gorilla) and other wildlife benefit from cross-border protection in parks in the neighboring Central African Republic as well as Cameroon further to the east.
+Nouabalé-Ndoki National Park sits in the northern tip of the country, where its abundant forest elephants (Loxodonta cyclotis), western lowland gorillas (Gorilla gorilla gorilla) and other wildlife benefit from cross-border protection in parks in the neighboring Central African Republic as well as Cameroon further to the west.
 According to the maps from the Republic of Congo’s Ministry of Hydrocarbons, the French oil company Total has secured the rights to the Koli sector, which appears to overlap with Nouabalé-Ndoki.

 Conservationists worry that exploration for — and subsequent extraction of — oil from Nouabalé-Ndoki National Park could increase the risk of poaching and habitat loss in the park.